NPTindia/Kanshi/README.md

 Flow collection requires custom made hardware and associated software such that near real time Packet capture cam be carried out.
 IBM Security QRadar Network Packet Capture (MTM 4412-F2C) offers an optional IBM Security QRadar  Packet Capture appliance to store and manage data that is used by QRadar Incident Forensics when no other network packet capture (PCAP) device is deployed.
 Any number of these appliances can be installed as a tap on a network or sub-network to collect the raw packet data.

+TAP devices provide a way to access the data flowing across a computer network, typically for the benefit of network security and performance monitoring tools.
+The monitored traffic is referred to as the “pass-through” traffic and the ports used for monitoring are called “monitor ports.”
+For a greater visibility into the network, a TAP can be placed between the router and the switch.

+To begin with, Port mirroring, also known as SPAN or roving analysis, is a method of monitoring network traffic that forwards a copy of each incoming and/or outgoing packet from one or more port (or VLAN) of a switch to another port where the network traffic analyzer is connected.
+SPAN is often used on simpler systems to monitor multiple stations at once

+QRadar® Network Insights appliances connect to network TAPs, SPAN, or mirror ports to access full packet data for real-time analysis.
+All QRadar Network Insights appliances provide detailed analysis of network flows to extend the threat detection capabilities of QRadar.

+The IBM® QRadar® Network Insights 1940-C (MTM 4654-F7G) appliance provides detailed analysis of network flows to extend the threat detection capabilities of IBM QRadar.
+QRadar Network Insights 1940-C is based on the Dell R740xd XL server

 ![v7](https://user-images.githubusercontent.com/58679469/150686420-3b85e3df-344a-4cc8-923a-427ebbfc8b3e.png)